Health fears as Queen set to miss major event

 Last month, the Queen also missed her Easter Sunday service.

-Her Majesty, 95, usually makes an appearance at St George's Chapel in Windsor on Easter Sunday, but was "not expected" this year.
+Her Majesty usually makes an appearance at St George's Chapel in Windsor on Easter Sunday, but was "not expected" this year.

 She was due to attend a Maundy Thursday service at the same chapel, but pulled out of that as well. - AP and news.com